Volatility = Opportunity

 In fact, we believe that most long-term, individual investors should yearn for periods in the market with increased volatility.
 For it is in periods of extreme market volatility, that long-term investors may be given their best chance of buying and holding stocks that can compound and potentially outperform the market for years to come.

-In the absence of extreme market volatility moves, the investment team feels it’s prudent to invest or adjust portfolios over a 4-6-month window.
-This time window should allow our team to capture at least one of the 2 general buying opportunities that we believe present themselves throughout a given year.
+In the absence of extreme market volatility moves, the investment team invests opportunistically and patiently.
+This allows our team to capture at least one of the 2 general buying opportunities that we believe present themselves throughout a given year.

 As for what we look for during periods of extreme market volatility, the insurance world may provide a good example.
 Most people have a basic understanding of how insurance markets and pricing work.
 Under normal circumstances, the longer an individual wants to insure themselves against an event or loss, be it health, death, or property, the more expensive the insurance will cost.